KylePFisher/CIST2100/T3/keyResources.md

   provided for students who need a more powerful computer for their classes.
 This second tier will be a computer with a higher end CPU, more RAM and possibly a decent GPU.
 * Our brand name "Laptops for Students" - Our own
-  * We will definitely trademark our brand name to protect its use.
+  * We will trademark our brand name to protect its use.
 Our brand name will be included in our application and website.
   Hopefully our name--as straightforward as it is--will get the message out about what we do.
 * IT services and clerks for store front - rent and hire
   * For our services to help those with issues we will try and have a good staff of technicians to help solve issues students may have.